jpd002/Play-/README.md

 cmake .. -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
 cmake --build .
 # OR
-cmake .. -G"Xcode"
+cmake .. -G"Xcode" -DCMAKE_BUILD_TYPE=Release
 cmake --build . --config Release
 ```

 ### Building for UNIX ###
-if you dont have cmake or openal lib installed, you can install it using your OS packaging tool, e.g ubuntu `apt install cmake libalut-dev`
+if you dont have cmake or openal lib installed, you'll also require Qt (preferably version 5.6) you can install it using your OS packaging tool, e.g ubuntu `apt install cmake libalut-dev`
-on UNIX systems there is 2 ways to setup a build, using makefile or Ninja
+on UNIX systems there is 3 ways to setup a build, using qt creator, makefile or Ninja
+ - QT Creator
+    - Open Project -> `Play/build_cmake/CMakeLists.txt`

+ - Makefile/Ninja
 ```
 cd Play/build_cmake
 mkdir build